Spoilers For Thursday’s ‘General Hospital’: Willow Worries Shiloh Could Wreak Havoc For Wiley

 — General Hospital (@GeneralHospital) May 7, 2019

 Just trying to overturn the adoption could be enough for the whole baby swap saga to finally be revealed.
-Brad would likely come out with the truth about Willow’s biological son dying so that Shiloh’s potential claim to the baby would be negated.
+Brad would likely come out with the truth about Willow’s biological son dying, so that Shiloh’s potential claim to the baby would be negated.
 Julian knows this juicy tidbit, but only Brad and Nelle know the baby is really Michael’s.

-General Hospital spoilers reveal that during Thursday’s show, Lucas will pressure Julian to explain what is going on with Brad.
-Julian surely won’t reveal much, but this could start the process for the truth emerging too.
-Julian won’t want to see Lucas hurt, but he craves a better relationship with his son so he’ll be in a tight spot here.
+General Hospital spoilers reveal that, during Thursday’s show, Lucas will pressure Julian to explain what is going on with Brad.
+Julian surely won’t reveal much, but this could start the process for the truth emerging, too.
+Julian won’t want to see Lucas hurt, but he craves a better relationship with his son.
+Therefor, he’ll be in a tight spot here.

-Even if this latest development does inch the baby swap storyline forward to a degree, the latest General Hospital spoilers from SheKnows Soaps suggest that this will take some time yet to play out in full.
-Fans are anxious to see Michael reunited with his son, but they all know that Willow faces more heartbreak in learning her son died to get to that point and that there are complicated twists and turns ahead.
+Even if this latest development does inch the baby swap storyline forward to a degree, the latest General Hospital spoilers from SheKnows Soaps suggest that this will take some time to play out in full.
+Fans are anxious to see Michael reunited with his son, but they all know that Willow faces more heartbreak in learning her son died to get to that point.
+It appears that there are several complicated twists and turns ahead for the people of Port Charles.